yuxudong1024/Summit2024-Prework/README.md

 All the attendees need to finish the prework by following this Readme.

-1. Have MATLAB R2024a pre-release installed on your desktop
+1. Have MATLAB R2024a pre-release installed on your desktop, we assume that you are using Windows Desktop and not using the New MATLAB Desktop.

 2. Create a GitHub Account by using your Mathworks email: https://github.com/ if you don't have an account